|

 capital here and named the city.
 Through thousands of years its

-original name has been kept and its position as the capital and as the
+original name has been kept and its position as the capital and as

-(206B.C.-220) and Tang (618-907) Dynasties, its ( the Shu Dynasty)
+the Han (206B.C.-220) and Tang (618-907) Dynasties, its ( the Shu

-brocades and embroideries.
+its brocades and embroideries.
 Shu embroideries still enjoy a high

-reputation for their bright colors and delicate designs, ranking among
+reputation for their bright colors and delicate designs, ranking

-cultural relic units.
+provincial cultural relic units.

 Use your browsers "Go Back" button to return to the